 Pay in Full

-Minnesota Articles of Incorporation Requirements
+Filing the Minnesota Articles of Incorporation

 Your name must include “Incorporated,” “Corporation,” “Limited,” “Company” or an abbreviation for one of these words.
 Note that you can’t use “and Company” or “& Company” (So no “Dave’s Bait Shop & Co”).
-Also, professional corporations have their own naming requirements and must include “Professional Corporation,” “Professional Service Corporation,” “Service Corporation,” “Professional Association,” “Chartered,” “Limited” or an abbreviation.
+Professional corporations have their own naming requirements and must include “Professional Corporation,” “Professional Service Corporation,” “Service Corporation,” “Professional Association,” “Chartered,” “Limited” or an abbreviation.

 List the number of shares you wish to create.
 You must list at least one.
 Tip: You can distribute some or all of these shares at your organizational meeting.

-Minnesota requires you to include an email address in your Articles of Incorporation for official notices.
+Minnesota requires your Articles of Incorporation to include an email address for official notices.
 While you can tick a box that mostly excludes your email from requests for bulk data, if you have privacy concerns, you may not want to use a personal email.
 Tip: At Northwest, we allow our clients to use our email address here.

 Again, this information will become part of the public record.
 Tip: Avoid ending up on loads of telemarketer lists—when you hire Northwest, you can list our phone number here.